nicktesh/course-platform/README.md

-# Courses Platform
+# Course Platform

-This is an online educational platform for users to use to access courses for software development.
+This is an online educational platform for users to use to access courses for all aspects of web development.

 # Tech